-Reasonable academic accommodations will be made on an individual basis by application (available at (www.emmaus.edu/disability-services).
+Reasonable academic accommodations will be made on an individual basis by application (available at www.emmaus.edu/disability-services).
 Accommodations may include services such as extended time for testing, reader for exams, semi-private room for exams, larger-sized course materials, permission to record lectures, audio books, tutors, and other appropriate strategies.

-Students with documented disabilities that might affect their academic performance at Emmaus and require accommodations or other services should contact the Manager, Academic Success Center at bkraus@emmaus.edu to discuss possible accommodations.
+Students with documented disabilities that might affect their academic performance at Emmaus and require accommodations or other services should contact the Vice President for Academic Affairs at vpaa@emmaus.edu or the manager of the Academic Success Center, at success@emmaus.edu to discuss possible accommodations.